- Home

 - Quartiles

-Values that divide ordered data into four equal parts: Q_1 (25th percentile), Q_2 (median, 50th), and Q_3 (75th percentile).
+Quartiles are values that divide ordered data into four equal parts: Q_1 (25th percentile) marks the boundary below which 25% of data falls, Q_2 (the median, 50th percentile) splits the data in half, and Q_3 (75th percentile) marks the boundary below which 75% falls.
 Quartiles tell you more than just the middle - they show how data spreads across the full range.

 Definition